 Class-level dashboards could contain all sorts of information, including the average scores, the average scores in comparison to other classes, and attendance among any information that can be visualised.

-The job of a school is to educate and nurture their students.
+The job of a school is to educate and nurture its students.
 While their marks are a vital part of that, there are many other aspects of schooling life that need to be monitored to ensure students are given the best environment and the school is being run efficiently.
 Things such as maintenance, finances, IT, hiring, and can be visualised to draw insights.

 Another powerful tool within Power BI is the data analysis function.
-Power BI can be used to look for patterns using the built-in intelligence.
+Power BI can be used to look for patterns using built-in intelligence.
 This feature has a multitude of uses, with some listed below.